 Bay Area's High Cost Of Living Squeezes Restaurant Workers, Chefs And Owners

 Every morning at around 5 a.m., Armando Ibarra wakes up in the back of his van.
-He's been living there for the last couple of years.
+He has been living there for the past couple of years.
 On his dashboard rests a holy candle.
 A rosary hangs from the rearview mirror.

-Ibarra walks over to his job, at a chain hotel near San Francisco's airport.
-He says at least he can wash up there.
+Ibarra walks over to his job at a chain hotel near San Francisco's airport.
+He says that at least he can wash up there.
 "I take a shower, drink my coffee, smoke a cigarette and ready to work."

 The hotel restaurant where Ibarra works as a food runner boasts creative, artisanal and healthy meals.
 People in the San Francisco Bay Area are known for being foodies (the city now has the most Michelin three-star restaurants in the U.S.).

-But behind kitchen doors, tension has been stewing for years: Service industry workers like Ibarra say they can no longer afford to live in the Bay Area on their wages.
-And restaurant owners say the high cost of life has made it hard to retain staff, and even to stay in business.
+But behind kitchen doors, tension has been stewing for years: Service-industry workers like Ibarra say they can no longer afford to live in the Bay Area on their wages.
+And restaurant owners say the high cost of living has made it hard to retain staff and even to stay in business.

 The Bay Area is notoriously expensive.
 As the tech industry grows, rents have soared.
 A one-bedroom apartment costs well over $3,000 a month.
 The minimum wage just went up to $15 an hour, but the cost of living also keeps rising.

 Ibarra makes around $15 an hour.
-He used to commute from neighboring San Jose, one of the most expensive cities in the country.
+He used to commute from neighboring San Jose, one of the most expensive cities in the United States.
 He paid $800 a month for a room, but just slept there.

 When traffic was bad, the drive back from work could take as much as three hours.
 "You would go bumper-to-bumper, bumper-to-bumper sometimes.
 You get crazy," Ibarra says.

 He considered renting near work.
 But he couldn't afford it.
-He figured he was already spending as much as four hours a day in the car, so he might as well just sleep there.
+He figured he was already spending as much as four hours a day in his vehicle, so he might as well just sleep there.

 The plight of low-wage workers like Ibarra is affecting the restaurant business.
 Just last year, several high-profile eateries shut down.
 One of them was Camino, known for its wood-fired cuisine.
 Co-owner Allison Hopelain says the restaurant took a major hit when its chef moved to Seattle because he couldn't afford to live in the Bay Area.